The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna structure

-The full computer aided design (CAD) model for AtLAST is shown in Fig.~\ref{fig:atlast_cad_model}, with an exploded view in the right panel in order to show how several of the major assemblies come together.
+The full computer-aided design (CAD) model for AtLAST is shown in Fig.~\ref{fig:atlast_cad_model}, with an exploded view in the right panel in order to show how several of the major assemblies come together.
 In Fig.~\ref{fig:atlast_cad_model}, one can see the 50-m primary mirror and 12-m secondary mirror, which are carried along with the rocking chair elevation rotating structure (Sect.~\ref{sec:ERS}).
 The rocking chair is cradled on the azimuthal support structure, carried by two nested azimuthal tracks.
 Also carried by the azimuthal support are the Nasmyth platforms and the housing for the receiver cabin discussed in Sect.~\ref{sec:rxcabin}.
-The light blue shaded assembly, representing the cable wrap and power housing, will be located underground.
+The shaded light blue assembly, representing the cable wrap and power housing, will be located underground.
 Mass estimates for the major components as well as the receivers, discussed in Sect.~\ref{sec:insts}, are provided in Table~\ref{tab:masses}.

-\subsection{AtLAST Finite Element Modeling}
+\subsection{AtLAST finite element modeling}

-The key drivers for the structural design of the AtLAST telescope are the surface accuracy and the blind pointing accuracy requirements.
+The key drivers for the structural design of the AtLAST telescope are the surface accuracy and pointing accuracy requirements.
 As is customary in antenna design, these requirements were distilled into error budgets for each engineering consideration.
 A finite element model was built and used to verify the budget allocations of the passive structure due to environmental loads (gravity, wind, and temperature).
-Here we use the term `passive structure' to refer to that before any active compensation of unwanted deformations by a closed-loop control system.
-The approach chosen for the structural telescope design is to use cost efficient materials such as steel and aluminum for the large scale structures, and to use materials with optimized mechanical properties such as Carbon Fiber Reinforced Plastics (CFRP) only when compensation by a metrology system is not possible or practical.
-At the current state, the primary reflector panel segment and the secondary reflector require the use of CFRP to reduce thermal deformations and weight.
+Here, we use the term “passive structure” to refer to that before any active compensation of unwanted deformations by a closed-loop control system.